techToy-Studio/symphoni-composer/docs/visual/3-editing-clip.md

 Basic control for visual clips is similar to controlling [map notes](/docs/map/editing-notes).
 You can add a clip by selecting Add Clip and click in an existing track.
 ![Create Visual Clip](/img/addvisualclip.gif)

-Deleting, multi-select, dragging are all the same as map notes.
+Deleting, multi-selecting, and dragging are all the same as map notes.

 ## Managing Keyframes